annejungers/Challenge_wine_quality_deeplearning/README.md

 ## steps

-### 1: Sefine a treshold between what is a good wine and a bad wine
+### 1: Define a treshold between what is a good wine and a bad wine

 good_wine = [7,8,9]

 bad_wine = [3,4,5,6]

 df.quality = df.quality.replace(to_replace=good_wine, value=1)